How to Save Energy by Forming Simple Habits

 - Wash dishes in a dishwasher.
-The science is in: On average, dishwashers are more energy efficient than hand washing!
+The science is in: On average, dishwashers are more energy-efficient than hand washing!
 Just thoroughly scrape your dishes before placing them in the dishwasher.

-Phantom energy is electricity consumed by devices that have been put in “standby” or “off” mode but are still plugged in.
+Phantom energy is the electricity consumed by devices that have been put in “standby” or “off” mode but are still plugged in.
 Electronics are usually the biggest users of phantom energy.

 To reduce this problem, try to unplug these types of items when you’re not using them: